 After consultation with businesses, Council successfully sought a permit from DoT for the installation of two parklets in Collingwood Street (Great Ocean Road).
-A permit for the parklets has been granted until May 2023.

 3 DISTRICT PLAN

 This section identifies the preferred primary linkages between towns and between activity nodes and destinations (recreational trails, walking and cycling connections).
 It first identifies opportunities to improve trails between the towns and then within each of the three towns.